 So I designed my quote in Cricut Design Space and then cut the design out of a bit of blue glitter HTV… easy peezy lemon squeezy!
-Don’t forget to grab this cricut cut file as a freebie at the bottom of this post!
+Don’t forget to grab the cricut cut files before you get started.

 If you haven’t used a Cricut to cut glitter vinyl (or any vinyl!) before here’s a quick tutorial on this step.

 Once your design is cut out you can go ahead and remove the excess HTV with a weeding tool leaving only your design on top of the clear plastic backing.